vpinnaka/cbh-take-home-project/Ticket_Breakdown.md

 - `updated_at` - the date the record was last updated

 Implementation Details:
-- Add the table schema under `db/schema.prisma` with primary key and foreign key constraints
+- Add the table schema under `db/schema.prisma` with primary key and foreign key constraints ( assumed prisma is used for managing db schema)
 - Use `npx run db_migrate` to create a new migration file